EllenRochester/EllenRochester/README.md

 My interest in machine learning drives me to explore various models such as RNN, Transformers, and LLMs to enhance my analytical capabilities.
 <br />
 <br />
-Below are two projects showcasing my work.
+Below are some projects showcasing my work.
 Please feel free to explore them!

 <h2>Data Analytics Projects</h2>